MarcBrillault/embed/README.md

 ## Configuration

-Some of the default values can be overrided by editing the correct env value.
+Some of the default values can be overridden by editing the correct env value.

 We strongly suggest using [phpdotenv](https://github.com/vlucas/phpdotenv) to do so.